 Results

 Testing hypotheses about individual motives for action requires that we assume there is consistency between individual beliefs and behavior.
 This is especially important when beliefs refer to other players’ beliefs and behavior, since one’s choices in strategic situations are conditional on those beliefs.
-It is a basic rationality assumption that cannot be abandoned if we want to retain predictability.
+It is a basic practical rationality assumption that cannot be abandoned if we want to retain predictability.
 In what follows we shall examine two main hypotheses about motives: Profit maximization and social norms.
 Analysis of belief-choice pairs consistency provides support for the latter hypothesis only.

-Common of Profit Maximization Hypothesis.
-We begin by testing basic hypothesis that participants only care about their monetary payoffs.
+Common Knowledge of Profit Maximization Hypothesis.
+We begin by testing the basic hypothesis that participants only care about their monetary payoffs.
+This hypothesis is usually accompanied by an assumption of risk neutrality, and in what follows we shall assume risk neutrality throughout.
 Under the assumptions that participants sought to maximize their individual monetary gains and that this was common knowledge:

-No Responder should ever reject any offer, because accepting any offer a positive payoff and rejecting a payoff of $0.00,
+No Responder should ever reject any of the three possible offers, because accepting any offer yields a positive payoff and rejecting yields a payoff of $0.00,

 Proposers should therefore:

-Always believe that Responders will accept any offer,
+Always believe that Responders will accept any positive offer,

-Always propose (8,2), because conditional on the Responder accepting, (8,2) the Proposer’s payoff.
+Always propose (8,2), because conditional on the Responder accepting, (8,2) maximizes the Proposer’s payoff.

-Proposers believed that fewer than half of Responders would accept (8,2), prediction 2a.
-Finally, Proposers, prediction 2b.
-Thus, as expected, there was strong evidence against the of profit maximization.
+As Table 1 shows, respectively in the full, private, and limited information conditions, Responders rejected (8,2) offers 1 of 4 times (25%), 4 of 11 times (36%), and 5 of 16 times (31%), contrary to the first prediction.
+Moreover, as Table 2 shows, between 15 of 31 (48%) and 25 of 32 (78%) of Proposers, depending on the condition, believed that fewer than half of Responders would accept (8,2), contrary to prediction 2a.
+Finally, as Figure 1 shows, between 16 of 32 (50%) and 28 of 32 (88%) of Proposers, depending on the condition, did not choose (8,2), contrary to prediction 2b.
+Thus, as expected, there was strong evidence against the hypothesis of common knowledge of profit maximization.

 [Table 1 here]

-Profit Maximization Hypothesis.
+Profit Maximization Without Common Knowledge Hypothesis.
 It was possible that Proposers sought to maximize their monetary gains, but did not know whether Responders would do the same.
-According to this hypothesis, Proposers that yielded the highest expected value.
-Although we did not measure Proposers’ exact the Responder would accept a particular offer, we recorded whether each Proposer believed the majority of Responders would accept a particular offer. tabulates these responses.
+According to this hypothesis, Proposers who are risk neutral would make an offer that yielded the highest expected value based on their beliefs about Responder behavior.
+Although we did not measure Proposers’ exact probabilistic beliefs of whether the Responder would accept a particular offer, we recorded whether each Proposer believed the majority of Responders would accept a particular offer.
+Table 2 tabulates these responses.

+[Table 2 here]

-[ here]100% of Proposers believed the majority of Responders would accept (5,5), regardless of the information condition or offer sourcehe expected value of (5,5) was $5.00.
-It follows that a profit-maximizing Proposer who believed half or fewer than half of Responders would accept (8,2) would never propose (8,2), because the expected value of choosing (8,2) was at most $4.00. uch Proposers would also never choose Coin, because E[Coin] = $2.50 + $4.00q ≤ $4.50, where q ≤ .5 is the Proposer’s unmeasured belief about the proportion of Responders who would accept (8,2). , we predicted that no Proposer would choose (8,2) or Coin if they believed half or fewer than half of Responders would accept (8,2).
+Because 100% of Proposers believed the majority of Responders would accept (5,5), regardless of the information condition or offer source, the expected value of (5,5) was $5.00.
+It follows that a profit-maximizing Proposer who believed half or fewer than half of Responders would accept (8,2) would never propose (8,2), because the expected value of choosing (8,2) was at most $4.00.
+Such Proposers would also never choose Coin, because E[Coin] = $2.50 + $4.00q ≤ $4.50, where q ≤ .5 is the Proposer’s unmeasured belief about the proportion of Responders who would accept (8,2).
+Thus, we predicted that no Proposer would choose (8,2) or Coin if they believed half or fewer than half of Responders would accept (8,2).